yamachoi/The-prediction-of-Breast-Cancer/README.md

 * The best predictive model

 ## 4. Methods
+* Data processing
+* Feature engineering
-The models we used show as below.
+* Model building: the models we used shown as below.

 ## License: